 In identifying new director candidates, the Nominating and Corporate Governance Committee seeks advice and names of candidates from Nominating and Corporate Governance Committee members, other members of the Board, members of management and other public and private sources.
 The Nominating and Corporate Governance Committee, in formulating its recommendation of candidates to the Board, considers each candidate's personal qualifications and how such personal qualifications effectively address the then perceived current needs of the Board.
-Appropriate personal qualifications and criteria for membership on the Board include the following:
+The minimum qualifications and criteria for membership on the Board include the following:

-- experience investing in and/or guiding complex businesses as an executive leader or as an investment professional within an industry or area of importance to the Company; - proven judgment and competence, substantial accomplishments, and prior or current association with institutions noted for their excellence; - complementary professional skills and experience addressing the complex issues facing a multifaceted international organization; - an understanding of the Company's businesses and the environment in which it operates; and - diversity as to business experiences, educational and professional backgrounds and gender, race and ethnicity.
+- experience investing in and/or guiding complex businesses as an executive leader or as an investment professional within an industry or area of importance to the Company; - proven judgment and competence, substantial accomplishments, and prior or current association with institutions noted for their excellence; - · complementary professional skills and experience addressing the complex issues facing a multifaceted international organization; and

+• an understanding of the Company's businesses and the environment in which it operates.